joshmarinacci/node-pureimage/README.md

 maintain and implement new features.
 For the most part there are no API changes (since the API is defined by the HTML Canvas spec), but if you were using the font or image loading extensions you will need to use the new function names and switch to promises.
+For more information, please see [the API docs](http://joshmarinacci.github.io/node-pureimage)

 I'm also using Node buffers instead of arrays internally, so you can work with large images faster than before.
 Rich text is no longer supported, which is fine because it never really worked